knoxen/SrpcWorld/README.md

 #### A Secure Remote Password Cryptor Demo for Elixir

 The Secure Remote Password Cryptor (SRPC) is a security framework based on the [Secure Remote Password](http://srp.stanford.edu/) (SRP) protocol.
 SRPC builds on SRP to provide application-layer security for client/server communications.
+This provides a single entity trust model (no trusted third party) with mutual authentication and a host of other features.
+SRPC is transport independent.
+This demo uses HTTP.

-The primary purpose of the `SrpcWorld` demo is to show the touch points for application integration of the SRPC framework.
-The demo can be configured to use a client-side proxy to examine the structure of the SRPC messaging packets.
+The primary purpose of this demo is to show the touch points for Elixir application integration of the SRPC framework.
+Secondarily, the demo can be configured to use a client-side proxy to examine the structure of the SRPC messaging packets.

 The `SrpcWorld` demo consists of the following server and client applications:

-  - `SrpcWorld.Server` answers to the following routes
+  - `SrpcWorld.Server` provides implementation for the following routes

      - Simple HTTP requests
         - `/hello` &ndash; says hello to the `name` specified in a URL request query string